eaguul/eaguul/README.md

 <hr />

   - 🌿 I’m currently working on the basic of basics!
-Doing school assignments and some personal projects
+Creating a bunch of random personal projects that never see the light of day!
   - 🍁 I’m currently learning JS

 Skills: \